emilykuplic/to_do_application/README.md

 - [x] Add input field & submit button to html
 - [x] Add button functionality to client.js
 - [x] Get all tasks input/in database to append to DOM
-- [ ] In client.js create button associated with id from database for complete & delete
+- [x] In client.js create button associated with id from database for complete & delete
+- [ ] Get delete button to delete from database & refresh tasks on DOM
+- [ ]
-- [ ] Add css style that corresponds to deleted task
+- [ ] Add css style that corresponds to completed task
 - [ ]
 - [ ]